systemli/systemli-website/src/_posts/2017-06-22-infrastruktur-verbesserungen-bei-systemli-en.md

 ## DANE: TLS certificates in DNS

 Another benefit of DNSSEC is that you can use the cryptographic validated DNS now as a confidental place to provide information.
-[DANE](https://de.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities)-Protokoll defines a standard to file details about encryption certificates in DNS using so-called TLSA records.
+[DANE](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities)-Protokoll defines a standard to file details about encryption certificates in DNS using so-called TLSA records.

-For good reasons (https://www.eff.org/deeplinks/2010/03/researchers-reveal-likelihood-governments-fake-ssl) (https://www.wired.com/2010/03/packet-forensics/), you should not trust (https://blog.chaosradio.ccc.de/index.php/2011/09/29/cr-172-ssl-oder-einmal-aufmachen-bitte/, german only) CAs, which are authorized to issue officiall TLS/ SSL certifactes
+For [good reasons](https://www.eff.org/deeplinks/2010/03/researchers-reveal-likelihood-governments-fake-ssl), you should [not trust](https://www.wired.com/2010/03/packet-forensics/) CAs, [which are authorzied](https://blog.chaosradio.ccc.de/index.php/2011/09/29/cr-172-ssl-oder-einmal-aufmachen-bitte/, german only) to issue officiall TLS/ SSL certifactes.

 By using DANE, we as a service provider can file information about our [TLS certificates](https://en.wikipedia.org/wiki/Transport_Layer_Security) in our DNS zones and you can check if the server offered certificate is really accorded with the information from our DNS entries.